stanislaw/SoftwareDesignHeuristics/README.md

 ### True Name

 If you know [True Name](https://en.wikipedia.org/wiki/True_name) of something you have power over it.
-Good class - this is what True Name is in OOP.
-See also [Mass and Gravity](http://www.carlopescio.com/2008/12/notes-on-software-design-chapter-2-mass.html).
+Good class name - this is what True Name is in OOP.

+> "A well-chosen word can save an enormous amount of thought", (said by Mach according to S.R.Cajal, Santiago Ramón y Cajal, "Advice for a young investigator")

+See also
+[Mass and Gravity](http://www.carlopescio.com/2008/12/notes-on-software-design-chapter-2-mass.html).

 ### One Pattern per Class